ESMES-project/ESMES-Docs/requirements/hardware_firmware.md

 * ICM should store the recorded signals in case of connection drops.
 * ICM should connect to the user's wifi and will host a web server.
+* ICM should store wifi SSID and PASSWORD in the flash memory.
+* ICM should store CM configurations in the flash memory to configure CM on reseting.

 ## Power Supply